 Compost is an amazing soil amendment that helps plants retain moisture, encourages strong root growth, provides a slow, steady release of nutrients, and inoculates the soil against some common pests and diseases.
 Soils amended with compost support healthier plants that can withstand longer periods of drought, while producing higher yields of fruits and vegetables.
 Using compost instead of fertilizers helps reduce pollutants found in storm water runoff that affect our natural wetlands, rivers, and streams.

 Currently, the compost is used for New Hanover County Parks and Gardens, including Airlie Gardens and the New Hanover County Arboretum.
-The compost is not available for purchase or private use.
+The compost is not available for purchase or commercial use.

-Community organizations and non-profits interested in using the compost for research, education, or community gardens can contact Environmental Management Director Joe Suleyman.
+Community organizations, gardeners, and non-profits interested in using the compost for research, education, or community gardens can contact Environmental Management Director Joe Suleyman.